diku-dk/EventBenchmark/README.md

 ### <a name="scalability"></a>Driver Scalability

-The project DriverBench runs simulated workload to test the driver scalability.
+The project DriverBench can run simulated workload to test the driver scalability.
 That is, the driver's ability to submit more requests as more computational resources are added.

+There are three impediments that refrain the driver from being scalable: a - Insufficient computational resources b - Contended workload c - The target platform itself

+"a" can be mitigated with more CPUs and memory (to hold data in memory if necessary) "b" does not occur if uniform distribution is used.
+However, when using non-uniform distribution, the task is tricky because there could be some level of synchronization in the driver to make sure a seller's updates are linearizable.
+Adjusting the zipfian constant can alleviate the problem in case non-uniform distribution is really necessary.
+"c" can be mitigated by (i) tuning the target data platform, (ii) increasing computational resources in the target platform, (iii) co-locating the driver with the data platform (remove network latency)

 ### <a name="future"></a>Future Work

 We intend to count the "add item to cart" operation as a measured query in the driver.
-In the current implementation, although the add item operation is not counted as part of the latency of a customer checkout, capturing the cost of add item allows capturing the overall latency of a customer session as a whole and not only the checkout operation.
+In the current implementation, although the add item operation is not counted as part of the latency of a customer checkout, capturing the cost of an "add item" allows capturing the overall latency of the customer session as a whole and not only the checkout operation.

 ### <a name="etc"></a>Etc